hablapps/pairstrading/PostPairsTrading.md

 Now that we have selected a pair of cointegrated indexes and built a model to calculate their relationships, it's time to formalize its subscription as a real-time component.
 Once we start receiving data from the TP, we can apply the model to produce the spreads, which will then be sent to the dashboard.

 ![Arch-bottom](resources/general-architecture-rpt.png)
+*kdb tick architecture diagram by Alexander Unterrainer, modified by us.*

 Real-time components can manifest their interest for a particular table and for a subset of symbols.
 As a result from previous steps, we know we are interested on the quotes for SP500 and NASDAQ100: